iuf/xstyle/rules.md

 Every competitor has a 2 minute run.
 The rider shows his/her skills during this time.
 A DJ is playing music for each run.
+After 2 minutes the DJ waits until the current skill is finished and stops the music.
 Riders can also hand in their own music.

 ## Starting Groups